-2. Professional Development: EcSell research shows that sales reps’ #2 motivator is the need to feel like they are progressing towards their career goals.
+EcSell research shows that sales reps’ #2 motivator is the need to feel like they are progressing towards their career goals.
 Our research also shows that most sales managers don’t know the career goals of those on their team.
 They don’t know for they have not asked.
 They haven’t asked for they don’t know how this pertains to a sales rep hitting a number.
 Sales people are no different than any other associate in the sense they need to feel like they are “making progress”, not becoming stagnant.
 Document the goals of everyone on your team and develop an IDP-individual development plan-for all as well.
-Below is a link to a sample IDP.

-4. Leadership: Not in the sense of being charismatic or visionary, but a collaborative leader in the sense that you know how to connect with and develop a team of leaders.
+Not in the sense of being charismatic or visionary, but a collaborative leader in the sense that you know how to connect with and develop a team of leaders.
 EcSell research is showing that effective collaborative leadership traits are most impactful for your top 25% sales reps, it is what this upper echelon needs and wants even more than sales skills development.
 Think about it… While even top producers desire and need to always develop skills, their need to be wanted, recognized and connected with their coach are behaviors most important through their eyes.
-Here is a piece about what it means to lead in today’s world of sales.

 If you are now wondering why I don’t have coaching specifically listed as a developmental need, it is because all the above are components of coaching.
 Great coaches always have a recruiting pipeline and are highly effective at identifying and acquiring talent.
 Great coaches know that those on their team need to grow not only their selling skills, but other skills that can help them progress in a career.
 And finally, great coaches know what it means to lead a team, specifically how to connect and develop all those on their teams to become leaders.